pelson/pelson.github.io/content/field_notes/cf_units_tex.md

 The [Climate-Forecast (CF) conventions](http://cfconventions.org/) are designed to promote the processing and sharing of files created using the NetCDF API.
 The conventions are the common denominator of much of the open source Earth Sciences stack, so if you've ever used any Earth Sciences NetCDF data or tools, the chances are you've used the CF conventions.

-It has always struck me as odd that, when refering to metadata regarding the units of measure, the CF conventions [defer to an implementation](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#units) (UDUNITS-2) rather than citing a specification or formal grammar.
+It has always struck me as odd that, when referring to metadata regarding the units of measure, the CF conventions [defer to an implementation](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#units) (UDUNITS-2) rather than citing a specification or formal grammar.

 Perhaps the grammar produced for this work could be adopted by the CF conventions, and UDUNITS-2 move to becoming the reference implementation rather than the standard itself?